 عبارات ومصطلحات مألوفة

-able AIADMK alliance allies argued assembly elections attempt Bangladesh base became become Bihar BJP's caste cent Chief Minister claimed clear coalition governments communal confidence Congress constituencies continued CPI(M December decision Delhi demand despite earlier economic electoral evident fact February Fernandes followed force former four Front Gandhi government's Gujarat hand headed held Hindu important India interests issue Janata Party Jayalalithaa Laloo later leaders leadership less Lok Sabha lost majority Mamata March ment MLAs months Muslims opposed Opposition organisations Parliament party party's period person political position President Prime Minister reason reforms regional remained result ruling Sangh seats seen Sena share Singh Sonia Tamil Nadu tion took Union United Uttar Pradesh Vajpayee government vote West Bengal Yadav
+able AIADMK alliance allies argued assembly elections attempt Bangladesh base became become Bihar BJP's castes cent Chief Minister claimed clear coalition governments communal confidence Congress constituencies continued CPI(M December decision Delhi demand despite earlier economic electoral evident fact February Fernandes followed force former four Front Gandhi government's Gujarat hand headed held Hindu important India interests issue Janata Party Laloo later leaders leadership less Lok Sabha lost majority Mamata March ment MLAs months Muslims opposed Opposition organisations Parliament party party's period person political position President Prime Minister reason reforms regional remained result ruling Sangh seats seen Sena share Singh Sonia sought Tamil Nadu tion took Union United Uttar Pradesh Vajpayee government vote West Bengal Yadav